-Uncontrolled Intersections

-Total Crashes
+■ Uncontrolled Intersections■ Total Crashes

-Although traffic enforcement is an important public safety tool and a means to address specific problems, based on historical accident data aggressive traffic enforcement or the number of citations and warning issued do not seem to correlate to lower accident rates.
+Traffic enforcement is an important public safety tool and a means to address specific problems.
+Based on historical crash data, aggressive traffic enforcement or the number of citations and warnings issued do not seem to correlate to lower accident rates.
 With the software system we began in using in the fall of 2013, we are now able to track traffic warnings issued as well as traffic citations.

-Vehicle Accident / Traffic Citation Ratio, 1980 - 2022
+Vehicle Accident / Traffic Citation Ratio, 1980 - 2023